inspirehep/author.xml/README.md

         - Element `<cal:orgStatus>` OPTIONAL - status of the organization within the collaboration.
 Typically this would be either “member” or “nonmember.”
         - Attribute `“collaborationid”` OPTIONAL - enables you to specify which exact collaboration this organization is attached to.
 The collaboration is represented through its ID (e.g. “c1”).
 This element may be repeated if necessary.
         - Element <`cal:orgAddress`> OPTIONAL - full postal address of the institution as it would be written on a letter head.
-        - Element <`cal:group`> OPTIONAL - this value can be used for collaborations wishing to group institutions together, see [About groups](#aboutgroups) below.
+        - Element <`cal:group`> OPTIONAL - this value can be used for collaborations wishing to group institutions together
         - Attribute `“with”` OPTIONAL - you can specify which group.
+See [About groups](#aboutgroups) below.

 + `<cal:authors>` is the container element holding container element(s) `<foaf:Person>`.
     - `<foaf:Person>` **REQUIRED** - container element with information about the author.
 One or more authors reside within the <cal:authors> container.
         - Element `<foaf:name>` OPTIONAL - author's complete name written in the format e.g. "Johannes Diderik van der Waals".